Tuition Income Share Agreements

 Comparing To Traditional Colleges

-Our graduates start their careers with an average salary of $95k/year, on par with graduates from top-tier programs and far ahead of the national average of around $66,000 .
+Our graduates start their careers with an average salary of $100k/year, on par with graduates from top-tier programs and far ahead of the national average of around $66,000 .

 Our graduates start working 2 years earlier than typical computer science undergrads.
-While their peers are paying up to $80,000 in tuition for their junior and senior years of college, our typical graduate earns $190,000 pre-tax.
+This means that while a student at a traditional college will pay up to $80,000 in tuition for their last two years of college, the typical Make School student is already a graduate and will earn $190,000 pre-tax during those same two years.

 Students who demonstrate financial need are eligible for an additional Income Share Agreement that provides living assistance of $1500/month.
 If you receive a $1500/mo living stipend for the entire duration of your studies at Make School, your ISA payback will be 5-7% of your gross income for 10 years after graduation, stacked with your tuition ISA obligation.